mlavi/hugo/content/post/devops-maturity-diagram.md

  to show how automation accelerates all efforts.

-April 9-13, 2017: I was at Nutanix headquarters preparing to speak at the third annual Nutanix .Next User conference with 4000 attendees.
+April 9-13, 2017: I was at Nutanix headquarters preparing to speak at the third annual Nutanix .Next user conference with 4000 attendees.
 To explain Calm's value proposition to my colleagues, I likened DevOps to the business outcome of *[agility](#agility-devops)* and Pets versus Cattle (or removing all single points of failure)